 Place tempeh in a saucepan with about an inch of water or vegetable broth.
 Bring the liquid to a boil, reduce heat, and simmer for 10 minutes.
 Then remove the tempeh and proceed with the recipe.

-Serve your Reuben Sandwich with a crunchy dill pickle, side salad or smooth and refreshing Avocado, Papaya Soup for a delectable, hearty and well-rounded plant-based lunch you can feel good about.
+Serve your healthy Reuben Sandwich with a crunchy dill pickle, side salad, or smooth and refreshing Avocado, Papaya Soup for a delectable, hearty, and well-rounded plant-based lunch you can feel good about.